Gouthamsusarla/TAS-SOEN-6841/README.md

 ## Motivation

 In today's dynamic and fast-paced work environments, the role of an engineering manager is multifaceted and demanding.
 The traditional approach of attempting to do everything often leads to burnout decreased efficiency, and hindered team growth.
 Recognizing the need for a paradigm shift, the motivation behind "Do Less, Lead More" is to empower engineering managers to strategically navigate their responsibilities.
-By focusing on leadership, delegation, and intentional decision-making, managers can not only enhance their own well-being but also foster a culture of growth within their teams.
+By focusing on leadership, delegation, and intentional decision-making, managers can not only enhance their well-being but also foster a culture of growth within their teams.

 ## Problem Statement